nodeGame/nodegame/doc/README.md

 There is still a long list of things which are planned for future development.

-1. Distribute nodeGame as a standard package on npm
+1. Games can directly passed as an object in the server.
-2. Create a custom nodeGame package manager for games and widgets only (ngpm)
+2. Better export of results.
-3. Games can directly passed as an object in the server
+3. Storing the state of the game locally and resume it upon reconnection.
-4. Implementing a vast amount of games from the literature.
+4. Implementing a variety of standard games.
-5. Facilitating the exporting of results
+5. Create a custom nodeGame package manager for games and widgets only (ngpm).
-6. Storing the state of the game locally to resume upon reconnection.
+6. Implement a large battery of tests.

 ## License